-A device server that supports the END-TO-END LOGICAL BLOCK PROTECTION METHOD field of the Control Data Protection mode page set to a non-zero value shall support the WDP bit of the Control Data Protection mode page set to one.
+A device server that supports the LOGICAL BLOCK PROTECTION METHOD field of the Control Data Protection mode page set to a non-zero value shall support the WDP bit of the Control Data Protection mode page set to one.

-An application client that has set up the device server to add protection information to each logical block transferred during writes shall add the protection information on each logical block before transferring that data and shall increase the TRANSFER LENGTH field by four.
+An application client that has set the LOGICAL BLOCK PROTECTION METHOD field of the Control Data Protection mode page to a non-zero value and the WDP bit of the Control Data Protection mode page to one shall add the protection information on each logical block before transferring that data and shall increase the TRANSFER LENGTH field by four.
 The application client should add the protection information to the data at the earliest point possible.
 If the data has had the protection information added to the logical block at some point in the application client prior to the hardware that transfers the logical block, the protection information should be validated when it is transferred.
 If the validation fails, the application client should abort the command and report a status to the user that validation failed.